gselander/ace-key-groupcomm-oscore/draft-tiloca-ace-oscoap-joining.md

 # Group Rekeying Process {#sec-group-rekeying-process}

-TBD
+The Group Manager maintains its own private-public key pair and a symmetric Group Management Key (GMK) for each of its OSCORE groups, as defined in Section 8.2 of {{I-D.palombini-ace-key-groupcomm}.

+## Initialization of Joining Nodes {#ssec-init-joining}

+When sending the Join Response to a joining node (see {{ssec-join-resp}}), the Group Manager fills the 'mgt_key_material' parameter as specified in Section 8.2.1 of {{I-D.palombini-ace-key-groupcomm}}.
+In particular:

+* If the Gid of the group is composed of a variable part such as Group Epoch (see Appendix C of {{I-D.ietf-core-oscore-groupcomm}}), that variable part MUST be included in the parameter Rekeying Instance Counter, with the same value it has in the 'serverID' parameter of the 'key' parameter in the Join Response.

+* If the node joins the group exclusively as pure listener, the parameter Node Identifier includes an identifier which is assigned to the joining node and MUST be unique in the pool of Sender IDs of the group.
+In any other case, this parameter MUST be either omitted or set to the value of the 'clientID' parameter of the 'key' parameter in the Join Response.

+## Join Rekeying {#ssec-join-rekeying}

+When a new node joins the group (see {{sec-joining-node-to-GM}}), the Group Manager rekeys the OSCORE group using the message format defined in Section 8.1 of {{I-D.palombini-ace-key-groupcomm}} and as described in Section 8.2.2 of {{I-D.palombini-ace-key-groupcomm}}.
+In particular:

+* At step 2, the Group Manager sets the "Destination ID" field to the value of the Group ID before the rekeying process started.

+* At step 2, the Group Manager includes the new Group ID of the group and the new Master Secret as new group keying material of the "Rekeying material" field.

+## Leave Rekeying {#ssec-leave-rekeying}

+When a node leaves the group (see {{sec-leaving}}), the Group Manager rekeys the OSCORE group using the message format defined in Section 8.1 of {{I-D.palombini-ace-key-groupcomm}} and as described in Section 8.2.3 of {{I-D.palombini-ace-key-groupcomm}}.

+In particular, for each individual rekeying message providing the new GMK:

+* At step 1, the Group Manager sets "Destination ID" to the identifier of the rekeyed group member U intended as message recipient.
+The value of this identifier is the Sender ID of node U in the group.
+If node U is configured exclusively as pure listener in the group, the value of this identifier is the one received by node U in the 'mgt_key_material' parameter of the Join Response, as described in {{ssec-init-joining}}.

+Then, upon sending the single rekeying message with the new group keying material:

+* At step 2, the Group Manager sets the "Destination ID" field to the value of the Group ID before the rekeying started.

+* At step 2, the Group Manager includes the new Group ID of the group and the new Master Secret as new group keying material of the "Rekeying material" field.

 # Security Considerations {#sec-security-considerations}

 The method described in this document leverages the following management aspects related to OSCORE groups and discussed in the sections of {{I-D.ietf-core-oscore-groupcomm}} referred below.

-* Management of group keying material (see Section 8.3 of {{I-D.ietf-core-oscore-groupcomm}}).
-The Group Manager is responsible for the renew and re-distribution of the keying material in the groups of its competence (rekeying).
+* Management of group keying material (see Section 2.1 of {{I-D.ietf-core-oscore-groupcomm}}).
+The Group Manager is responsible for the renewal and re-distribution of the keying material in the groups of its competence (rekeying).
 According to the specific application requirements, this can include rekeying the group upon changes in its membership.
 In particular, renewing the keying material is required upon a new node's joining or a current node's leaving, in case backward security and forward security have to be preserved, respectively.

 * Provisioning and retrieval of public keys (see Section 2 of {{I-D.ietf-core-oscore-groupcomm}}).
 The Group Manager acts as key repository of public keys of group members, and provides them upon request.